 The World Around Us (this area focuses on the development of knowledge, skills and understanding in Geography, History and Science and Technology)

 Assessment and Reporting

 Assessment involves the continuous monitoring of the individual child’s progress across all areas of the curriculum throughout the year.
-This is combined with formal testing which includes end of key stage assessments (P4 and P7), computer-based assessments at the beginning of the school year (P3-P7), Progress in English and Maths tests (May P3-P7) and end of year class assessments (P1-P7).
+This is combined with formal testing which includes end of key stage assessments (P4 and P7), Progress in English and Maths tests (May P3-P7) and end of year class assessments (P1-P7).

 All parents are offered the opportunity of two parent teacher interviews (Oct and June).
 We really value the support of our parents and parents are welcome to make an appointment to discuss their child’s progress outside these set times.